X

 windows-10-hero-gif-10x.jpg

-Note: This article was originally published in September 2019.
-It has been updated significantly and republished several times since then.
-The most recent update was on October 13, 2023.
+Note: This article was originally published in September 2019 and has been updated significantly and republished several times since then.
+The current version incorporates details about major changes Microsoft made to the free upgrade program in September 2023.

 In January 2017, I wrote a post titled "Here's how you can still get a free Windows 10 upgrade."
 It became the single most popular post I've ever published at ZDNET, and it is still one of the site's most popular pages.